 Basic Architectural drawings including a floor and loft plan, exterior elevations, window schedule, and a building cross section.

 Add Trailer details, framing plans, roof plan, longitudnal section, construction details

-Add drawings for all casework/built-ins, interior elevations, felectrical schematics, plumbing schematics, life safety schematic
+Add drawings for all casework/built-ins, interior elevations, electrical schematics, plumbing schematics, life safety schematic

 Include a digital 3d Sketchup File

-- If you intend to build it yourself, some consulting help is included
+- If you intend to build the design yourself, some consulting help is included

 - If you wish to hire us to build the house, a 50% credit of the design fee will be applied towards the construction fee

-I hope I have answered most questions you might have about custom tiny house design.
+We hope we have answered most questions you might have about custom tiny house design.
 If you have more or are ready to get the ball rolling, please use the contact page.